Hire Purchase Accounts

 Therefore, total interest for two years = Rs.
 (10+11) = Rs.21.

-Hire Purchase Accounting Method
+Hire Purchase Accounting Methods

 The method of accounting for hire-purchase transaction depends on the value of sales.